muhai-project/chronographer/README.md

 # **Informed Graph Traversal**

-This is the code for the paper submitted to ESWC 2024.
+This is the code for the paper submitted to ISWC 2024.

 First clone the repo